Zigazou/deadlink/README.md

 Notes
 -----

+To avoid infinite recursion, `deadlink` is limited to 30 iterations.

 `deadlink` will take a lot of time for large sites.
 This is because `deadlink` does only one HTTP query at a time in order to be light on web servers.